Then the Land will yield its fruit and you will eat your fill and live there in safety. Leviticus 25

 5. Swap one item in your shopping basket for local, organic or fair-trade food

-6. Plan your meals and use a shopping list
+6. Plan your meals and use a shopping list.
+You could use an app like Kitche to keep track of food.

 7. Eat seasonally – there are lots of ideas online, for example the BBC website